andrew-lunarg/gfxreconstruct/tools/convert/README.md

 }
 ```

+When debugging a during replay, the value of the `"index"` field can be matched
+to the value of the GFXReconstruct `FileProcessor::api_call_index_` member
+variable.
+This allows a developer to see the history of calls in JSON form up to the point
+of interest in their debugger.

 Within the nested object are several elements.

-* `"name"`: A JSON string that identifies which function was called
+* `"name"`: A JSON string which identifies the function that was called
   with the name defined in the C-API.
 * `"return"`: An optional element whose value represents what was returned from Vulkan at capture time translated to JSON according to the C-API type as detailed above in section _Type Mapping of Values_.
-* `"args"`: object.
-A nested object with a set of key:value pairs, one for each
+* `"args"`: A nested object with a set of key:value pairs, one for each
   argument passed to the function.
   The arguments are output in the same order as defined by the C-API although
   JSON tools may reorder them arbitrarily after further processing.